JaimeHenaoChallange/terra_jedi/README.md

-# IaC Terraform
+# The Jedi Council: Secrets of the Galaxy

-IaC - Despliegue IaC JEDI
+Despliegue IaC JEDI

 Estructura: